cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 There are three prerequisites for this solution to work when a node is syncing:

-1. The application has access to the snapshot database
+1. The application has access to the snapshot store (usually as a separate database used by applications)
 2. CometBFT's state and block stores are empty or reset
 3. CometBFT is not running while the node is state syncing